Ghost of Tsushima: Release

-The game's marketing campaign began in October 2017 when a trailer was shown at Sony Interactive Entertainment's Paris Games Week press conference.
+Ghost of Tsushima's marketing campaign began in October 2017 when a trailer was shown at Sony Interactive Entertainment's Paris Games Week press conference.
 Sony opted not to announce the title too early since many of the game's systems were tentative and subject to change.
 A gameplay demo was shown at E3 2018 along with a live shakuhachi performance by Cornelius Boots.
 The game was released for PlayStation 4 on July 17, 2020, having been delayed from its original June 26 release date due to the COVID-19 pandemic.
 Sucker Punch announced four editions: standard, digital deluxe, special, and a collector's edition.
-Different editions came bundled with different collectors' items as well as in-game items, equipment, and unlocked abilities, in addition to a bonus for pre-ordering the game.
+Different editions came bundled with different collector's items as well as in-game items, equipment, and unlocked abilities, in addition to a bonus for pre-ordering the game.
 Sony also partnered with the Tourism Board of Tsushima Island and the Nagasaki Prefecture to launch a website that educates readers on the history and culture of the real-life Island.
 Art prints, produced by Cook & Becker, were released in November 2020.

 A multiplayer expansion titled Ghost of Tsushima: Legends, was released on October 16, 2020, alongside the addition of a new game plus feature to the base game.
 Unlike the main game, Legends features prominent supernatural elements drawn from Japanese mythology.
 While Legends was introduced as a post-launch update, Sucker Punch decided early on that some form of cooperative gameplay would be included in the final game.
 Development of the mode started in 2016, and the studio experimented for six months to a year when designing the multiplayer mode.
 The team ultimately chose supernatural elements as the focal point of Legends, which gave the team more creative freedom when they were designing the characters and their abilities.
 A storyteller character was introduced to tie the mode thematically back to Jin's journey and the world of Tsushima.
 According to Darren Bridge, the senior game designer leading Legends's development, the visual style of Legends was unrefined until the final nine months of the expansion's development.
 The final boss fight was also completed relatively late in the game's development, with the team once considering delaying its addition or completely removing it from the game.
 In December 2020, Legends introduced four character outfits based on other PlayStation franchises: Bloodborne, God of War, Horizon Zero Dawn, and Shadow of the Colossus.
 Legends received a standalone release on September 3, 2021, and was one of the free games offered to PlayStation Plus subscribers in March 2022.